yash30201/cs-notes/OS/notes/memory_management_strategies.md

 Main memory is divided into two types of partitions :

 1. Low memory : OS resides here
-2. High memory : User processes are help in high memory
+2. High memory : User processes are held in high memory

 <br>